gbmhunter/blog/content/electronics/circuit-design/capacitive-sensing/capacitor-encoder-design/index.md

 date: 2013-01-31
 draft: true
 lastmod: 2019-01-10
+tags: [ "capacitor", "encoder", "capacitive encoder", "design" ]
 title: "Capacitor Encoder Design"
 type: "page"
 ---

 ## Overview

-This page describes how to design a capacitor encoder with just two PCB's with cleverly etched tracks, a capacitance-to-digital converter IC, and a microcontroller with some signal processing/algorithm code.
+This page describes how to design a capacitor encoder with just two PCBs with cleverly etched tracks, a capacitance-to-digital converter IC, and a microcontroller with some signal processing/algorithm code.

 ## Terminology